nnirror/facet/README.md

 		- `$('example').drunk(16,0.1); // slight random movement`
 ---
 - **envelope** ( _values_ )
 	- Generates an envelope using the supplied array `values`, which must have a total number of entries equal to a multiple of 3.
-The numbers inside the `values` array should be continually ordered in groups of three: `from`, `to`, `size`, just like the `ramp()` function.
+The numbers inside the `values` array should be continually ordered in groups of three: `from`, `to`, `size`, just like the `ramp()` method.
 	- example:
 		- ` $('example').noise(ms(500)).times(_.envelope([0,1,ms(10),1,0.1,ms(200),0.1,0,ms(290)])).play(); // transient noise burst`
 ---